Tractor rollover in Vermont sends milk into stream

 EDEN, Vt.
 (AP) — An undetermined amount of milk spilled into a stream in Vermont after a tractor trailer overturned.

 The rollover happened on Route 118, police said.
-The Vermont Department of Natural Resources was coordinating a cleanup of the spill on Sunday.
+Vermont state officials were coordinating a cleanup of the spill on Sunday.

 (Copyright (c) 2019 The Associated Press.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)